conda/conda-build/docs/source/concepts/recipe.rst

 When the build environment is created, it is in a placeholder prefix.
 When the package is all bundled up, the prefix is set to a "dummy" prefix.
-When conda is ready to install the package, it rewrites the dummy prefix with the correct one.
+When conda is ready to install the package, it rewrites the dummy prefix with the final one.

 Testing